oracle/weblogic-deploy-tooling/README.md

 **NOTE: Work on the Deploy Applications Tool to bring it in line with the text below is still in progress.**

 The Deploy Applications Tool uses a model, the archive, and WLST to deploy applications and resources into an existing WebLogic Server domain in either WLST online or offline mode.
 When deploying applications and resources from a model, the deploy tool focuses primarily on the `resources` and `appDeployments` sections of the model.
 There are exceptions for the `domainInfo` and `topology` sections, where those configuration elements are deemed to be "application-related."
 For example, the servers' `ServerStart` folder has an `Arguments` and a `ClassPath` attribute that change the server environment (when started by the Node Manager) that applications may rely on to function properly.
 Likewise, the `domainInfo` section contains a list of JAR files that are to be placed in `<DOMAIN_HOME>/lib` which are relevant to applications for a similar reason.

+The Deploy Applications Tool will only add or update elements in the specified model.
+It will not attempt to remove any missing elements that were present in a previous model.

 In WLST online mode, the tool tries to minimize the need to redeploy the applications and shared libraries, and the need to restart the server.
 It does this in a few ways: